rbowsley/lamplighthelp/source/31-0-0_Recruitment_Module.markdown

 can't see any personal or demographic information, and there are no CVs.
 And responses are presented to make it most easy to compare responses from the different applicants and judge them fairly.

-The contact and demographic information is captured, so you can in touch afterwards and run reports to monitor your equalities performance.
+The contact and demographic information is captured, so you can get in touch afterwards and run reports to monitor your equalities performance.